|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When the leaves begin to turn their autumn colors, all thoughts turn to pumpkin.
+As the leaves begin to turn their autumn colors, all thoughts turn to pumpkin.
 In the drink world, that includes the pursuit for the perfect fall cocktail.
 When that craving for all things pumpkin hits, you'll love this delicious pumpkin pie martini recipe.

 Strain into a chilled cocktail glass.

-The best advice you can get is to search your local stores to see what they're offering in any particular year.
+- Search your local stores to see what brands are available in any particular year.
 If you find one you really like, stock up.
-Remember that liqueurs have sugars and that decreases the shelf life.
+Remember that liqueurs have sugar that decreases the shelf life.
 You may get a second year out of an unopened bottle, but don't count on it.

-The Pumpkin Pie Martini is delicious and it's delightfully light on the alcohol.
-With a liqueur-like Hiram Walker, it has an alcohol content of just 11 percent ABV (22 proof).
-If you opt for one of the non-alcoholic pumpkin flavorings, it's even lower than that.
+The pumpkin pie martini is both delicious and delightfully light on the alcohol.
+With a pumpkin liqueur, it has an alcohol content of just 11 percent ABV (22 proof).
+If you opt for one of the nonalcoholic pumpkin mixers, it's even lower than that.